vaibhavshakya11/IGScrapper/README.md

 3. Install the required libraries:

     ```bash
-    pip install -r requirements.txt
+    pip3 install -r requirements.txt
     ```

 ## Usage

-1. Ensure that the `subject_dict.py` file is present in the same directory as your main script.
+1. Ensure that the `subjects.py` file is present in the same directory as your main script.
 This file contains the subject codes and their corresponding URLs.

 2. Run the script:

     ```bash
-    python main.py
+    python3 main.py
     ```

 3. Follow the prompts to enter the subject code and the year you will be taking the exams.

+4. A new directory called IGCSE Syllabi should be created and all the syllabi shall be downloaded here.

 ## Example